debiki/talkyard-prod-one/README.md

    - If you don't edit `play.http.secret.key` in file `play.conf`, the server won't start.
    - If you're using a non-standard port, say 8080, then add `ed.port=8080` to `play.conf`.

-1. Depending on how much RAM your server has, choose one of these files: mem/1g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on, and copy it to ./docker-compose.override.yml.
+1. Depending on how much RAM your server has (run `free -mh` to find out), choose one of these files: mem/1g.yml, mem/2g.yml, mem/3.6g.yml, ... and so on, and copy it to ./docker-compose.override.yml.
 For example, for a server with 2 GB RAM: